Industry SEO

 - "Dentist near me" gets thousands of monthly searches in most markets

-- Top 3 positions capture 60%+ of clicks
+- The top 3 positions capture 60%+ of clicks

 Google Business Profile Optimization

-Your Google Business Profile is often the first thing patients see:
+Your Google Business Profile is often the first thing patients see, so get every field working for you.

-Secondary Categories: Add relevant categories like "Cosmetic Dentist," "Emergency Dental Service," "Dental Implants Provider"
+- Secondary categories: add relevant ones like "Cosmetic Dentist," "Emergency Dental Service," "Dental Implants Provider"

-Services: List every service with descriptions—cleanings, fillings, implants, Invisalign, whitening, etc.
+- Services: list every service with descriptions: cleanings, fillings, implants, Invisalign, whitening

-Photos: Office photos, team photos, before/after (with consent), equipment.
-Profiles with 100+ photos get more engagement.
+- Photos: office, team, before/after (with consent), equipment.
+Profiles with 100+ photos get more engagement

-Posts: Share dental tips, special offers, new services.
-Post at least weekly.
+- Posts: share dental tips, special offers, and new services at least weekly

 Building Citations in Dental Directories

-Citations are mentions of your practice name, address, and phone across the web:
+Citations are mentions of your practice name, address, and phone number across the web.
+Priority directories for dentists: Healthgrades, Zocdoc, Vitals, WebMD, 1-800-Dentist, DentalPlans, Yelp, and your state dental association directory.

-Consistency is Critical: Name, address, and phone must match exactly across all listings.
+Consistency is critical.
+Name, address, and phone must match exactly across every listing.
 Even small differences ("Suite 100" vs "Ste 100") can hurt rankings.

 Getting (and Responding to) Patient Reviews